Millennium celebrations: UTC+7

 Fireworks for the Vietnamese New Year in February were cancelled; in turn, Ho Chi Minh City organized a countdown party on 31 December at 10 pm, culminating in fireworks which began at midnight.

-UTC+6
+UTC+6 to +5:30

-In India (UTC+5:30), many Indians use the Hindu calendar, but the start of the year 2000 was still celebrated.
-On New Year's Eve, fireworks were observed in the capital New Delhi.
+In India (UTC+5:30), on New Year's Eve, fireworks were observed in the capital New Delhi.
 This was overshadowed by the return of Indian Airlines Flight 814's passengers and crew, who arrived home from Afghanistan after being held hostage for a week.